Configuration

 }

-See the Custom Validation Guide for details.
+See the Custom Validation Guide for additional patterns.

 Code Generation Configuration